myduino/Hibiscus-Sense-Arduino/Exercise_10_BME280/README.md

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-ten-a.png" width="700"></a></p>

-Once the library is successfully installed, we can start to write the sketch to monitor proximity value as below:
+Once the library is successfully installed, we can start to write the sketch to read and monitor relative humidity, altitude, barometric pressure and ambient temperature value as below:

 ## Complete Sketch